google/android-key-attestation/server/README.md

    services, your production code should enforce this requirement.
 1. Extracting the attestation extension data from the attestation certificate.
-1. Verifying (and printing) several important data elements from the attestation extension.
+1. Verifying (and printing) data elements from the attestation extension.

 For more information about the process of extracting attestation certificate extension data, as well as the extension data schema, see the